metachris/RPIO/README.txt

 Todo
 ====
 - [ ] `GPIO.input(...)` can set a pullup/pulldown resistor, which is not yet part
-of this interrupt extension (since there is no option for it in /sys/class/gpio/...).
+of the interrupt extension (since there is no option for it in /sys/class/gpio/...).
 Note to self: A possible solution is to replicate the function from `RPi.GPIO.input()`.

+- [ ] BCM numbering scheme is not yet supported for interrupts

 License